Anoncheg1/firstly-search/README.md

 - For Package Menu - fast search in package names.

+- For Buffer Menu - fast selection of buffer by name.

 This is minor mode for Emacs text editor.
 No external dependencies required.

 Pay attention, standard keys: **i**, **k**, **d**, **m** is rebinded to **M-** and **C-M-** prefix, by default.
 They may be rebinded manually.

 # Features
-- Support for two modes: Dired, Package Menu.
+- Support for modes: Dired, Package Menu, Buffer Menu.
 - **C-n** and **C-p** is used during searching as **C-s** isearch-forward and **C-r** isearch-backward commands.
 - any printable character activate isearch-navigation.
 Modifiers used for commands.
 - **C-m** or **RET** quit search and allow quickly select item.